alexfazio/firecrawl-quickstarts/examples/firecrawl_automated_whitepaper_tracking/README.md

 You can also trigger the workflow manually from the Actions tab using the "Run workflow" button.

+## TODOs

-TODO: Update the GitHub Actions workflow to trigger based on actual changes to the Hugging Face Daily Papers page instead of using a scheduled cron job.
+- [ ] Update the GitHub Actions workflow to trigger based on actual changes to the Hugging Face Daily Papers page instead of using a scheduled cron job.
 This can be accomplished by:
 1. Creating a GitHub Action that checks for changes to the page content/hash
 2. Only triggering the main paper tracking workflow when changes are detected